 It’s always preferable if you can start to build an email list early on.
 That way, you can address those who are interested in your app.
 For this reason, a landing page is a good idea, either on your website (if you already have one) or using a landing page service.
 Your landing page should be promoted through any paid advertising that you do: on social media, in emails, and via shares from influencers.

 When people arrive on your page, they should immediately see some key benefits of your app, features, and any screenshots or trailer videos you have made.
+Using a free online screen recorder can help you create engaging video content to effectively highlight the features.
 Give them a simple signup form where they can join your email list – making this task easy is a core purpose of the landing page.
 Later, before starting any email campaign, you need a detailed process of testing emails so that you won’t disappoint any prospect.
+Moreover, make sure to have an SPF record so that if the email recipients use an SPF checker, they won’t mistake your emails for spam.

 #5.
 Use an App Marketing Service